 With 185nm wavelength UV critical to efficient and effective UPW disinfection, Evoqua’s VT Series offers an industry-leading solution.
 With high-quality construction and materials, Evoqua’s lamps have a long life and require fewer total lamps for a given flow rate.

 The VT Series helps to reduce capital and operational expenditure while delivering one of the most effective and efficient UPW disinfection solutions available on the market.
-The chemical free process allows for a more sustainable approach to TOC reduction, and our Spectra 3 control allows the operator to tailor the disinfection dose delivery in real time based on plant requirements, by means of variable power control.
+The chemical-free process allows for a more sustainable approach to TOC reduction, and our Spectra 3 control allows the operator to tailor the disinfection dose delivery in real-time based on plant requirements by means of variable power control.

 The Evoqua VT TOC range is available in four models, covering a range of capacities.
-All models are designed to maximise the surface-area-to-volume ratio for improved treatment efficiency and are fully configurable to meet each customer’s specific requirements.
+All models are designed to maximize the surface-area-to-volume ratio for improved treatment efficiency and are fully configurable to meet each customer’s specific requirements.

 Evoqua UV disinfection generator systems undergo third-party validation testing in accordance with the UVDGM (USEPA, 2006).
 Validated products are tested to confirm a minimum inactivation equivalent of 3 log (99.9%) for microorganisms in accordance with NSF/ANSI 50 and the UVDGM.
 Performance is not claimed nor implied for any product not yet validated; unvalidated products use single point summation calculations to provide delivered dose recommendations.
 Performance limitations depend on feed conditions, overall installed system design, and operation and maintenance processes; please refer to Operations Manuals.
 For more information: email@example.com